wolfvictorOSI/Edge-Data-Store-Docs/V1/Egress/Prepare egress destinations.md

 ## OCS

-To prepare OCS to receive OMF messages from EDS, add an OMF connection.
+To prepare OCS to receive OMF messages from EDS, create an OMF connection in OCS.
 Creating an OMF connection results in an available OMF endpoint that can be used by the EDS egress mechanism.
 Complete the following steps to create an OMF connection:

 1. Create a **Client**.